 - 1. Write a persuasive essay that includes the following: a clear and debatable thesis, fully developed and supported ideas, clear organizational structure, effective consideration of opposing arguments, use of credible sources, appropriate documentation of sources, consideration of a target audience, and conventional grammar and mechanics. - 2.
-Produce a discipline-specific document judged proficient according to a department-approved rubric in the student's major.
+Produce a discipline-specific document judged competent according to a department-developed rubric.